Bob Markley: Later life and death

 Markley continued to work in the music business as a record producer, most notably on Jim Stallings' (a.k.a.
 J. J. Light) album, Heya!.
 Markley collaborated with Lloyd and Danny Harris on a gospel album called Goodness and Mercy, but, after the album's release, Markley dropped out of the music scene altogether.
 He lived a bohemian lifestyle after purchasing a smaller residence in Los Angeles in his efforts to interest women.
 Authorities attempted to arrest Markley on undisclosed charges involving two young women, but he temporarily evaded the law.
-However, with his interest in underage girls resulting in convictions on other occasions, he ultimately changed his name to avoid scrutiny.
+However, incidents involving underage girls resulted in convictions on other occasions, compelling him to change his name to avoid scrutiny.

 Combined with the traumatic event of losing his father and declining mental stability, Markley's health slowly deteriorated throughout his life.
 He showed himself sporadically to past band members and looked more obviously ill with each appearance.
 Bob Markley died on September 9, 2003, in Los Angeles, but the cause of his death was not reported.